Steve Buckingham (music producer): Success

-All Music Guide lists over 350 albums to Buckingham's credit.
+All Music Guide lists over 450 albums to Buckingham's credit.

 Motion pictures

-Buckingham produced Jim Henson's Muppets who appeared with the Sesame Street cast in the recording "Follow That Bird (The Original Motion Picture Soundtrack)" for RCA that won a Grammy in 1986.
+Buckingham produced Jim Henson's Muppets who appeared with the Sesame Street cast in the recording Follow That Bird (The Original Motion Picture Soundtrack) for RCA that won a Grammy in 1986.
 He produced the end credit song, "Brother To Brother" for the film, Next Of Kin starring Patrick Swayze.
 The recording featured vocals by Gregg Allman and Lori Yates.
-He was the music producer for a CBS network television special in 1996 entitled "Dolly Parton: Treasures" which featured Parton in concert as she saluted her favorite songs and the writers and performers who popularized them.
+He was the music producer for a CBS network television special in 1996 titled Dolly Parton: Treasures which featured Parton in concert as she saluted her favorite songs and the writers and performers who popularized them.
 This included Kenny Rogers, Merle Haggard, Neil Young, Kris Kristofferson, Alison Krauss and others.
 He produced songs for the feature film Nadine starring Jeff Bridges and Kim Bassinger and also a song in the feature film The Beverly Hillbillies based on the classic television series.
 Annabelle's Wish is an animated Christmas film for which Buckingham produced two songs.